linux4sam/egt/CONTRIBUTING.md

 - Anything not part of the public API goes in the egt::detail namespace, and additionally if it can be treated as a different compilation unit or header, then it goes in the include/egt/detail/ or src/detail/ dir.
-- Private headers not necessary to be in the public indlude folder should remain in the src dir.
+- Headers that do not need to be in the public include folder should remain in the src dir.
-- As a general fule, no compiler warnings should be emitted in debug or release builds.
+- As a general rule, no compiler warnings should be emitted in debug or release builds.
 - As a general rule, no cppcheck warnings should be emitted.

 ## Static Analysis

-Static analysis is useful for detecting unexpectd behavior or bugs before they happen.
+Static analysis is useful for detecting unexpected behavior or bugs before they happen.
 The tool used by EGT is cppcheck to do this, but there are several other tools available.